Privacy Policy – Mobile Applications

 - legitimate interest according to Article 6 (1) f) of GDPR.

-In mobile applications (but mainly in relation to the application “SLSP mToken”) there is also personal data processing for the purpose of (i) performing security measures to prevent frauds on the legal base of performing the statutory obligation according to Article 6 (1) c) of GDPR, and simultaneously on the legal base of legitimate interest according to Article 6 (1) f) of GDPR.
+In mobile applications (but mainly in relation to the application “SLSP mToken” and/or “George ID”) there is also personal data processing for the purpose of (i) performing security measures to prevent frauds on the legal base of performing the statutory obligation according to Article 6 (1) c) of GDPR, and simultaneously on the legal base of legitimate interest according to Article 6 (1) f) of GDPR.

 Other relevant purposes of processing, legal bases for processing of personal data, as well as legitimate interests pursued by the Bank result from the Main Information.